smartcontractkit/crec-sdk/services/accounts/README.md

 // The predicted address is deterministic - it will be the same as the actual
 // deployed address once the operation is executed on-chain

 // 2.
-Sign and send the operation to the CVN operationHash, signature, _ := transactClient.SignOperation(ctx, operation, operationSigner) txResult, _ := transactClient.SendSignedOperation(ctx, operation, signature)
+Sign and send the operation to the CREc operationHash, signature, _ := transactClient.SignOperation(ctx, operation, operationSigner) txResult, _ := transactClient.SendSignedOperation(ctx, operation, signature)